 - Uniform Random

-- Gives a random colour to each brush dab.
+Gives a random color to each brush dab.

 - Total Random

 Uses active pattern, but alignment is different per stroke.

 Allows you to affect the mix of the Source color with Sensors.
 It will work with Plain Color and Gradient as source.
 If Plain Color is selected as source, it will mix between foreground and background colors selected in color picker.
 If Gradient is selected, it chooses a point on the gradient to use as painting color according to the sensors selected.

 - Flow map